flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

-By the year 2730, humans had fully colonized our own solar system, which seemed to take much longer than necessary to colonize a few chunks of rock in one star system but whatever.
+By the year 2730, humans had fully colonized our own solar system, which seemed to take much longer than necessary to colonize a few chunks of rock in one star system, but whatever.
 It took an additional millennium before we figured out the secrets to travelling faster than light.
 Things were apparently swell for the next few thousand years, as the timeline doesn't mention much of note, though [some accounts](http://www.youtube.com/watch?v=T84nrp08MWo) mention vicious fights between corporations that control various human-colonized systems.
-That began to change in [7703 AD](http://wiki.eveonline.com/en/wiki/EVE_gate_%28Location%29) when the first known massive (supposedly) stable wormhole formed.
+That began to change in [7703 AD](http://wiki.eveonline.com/en/wiki/EVE_gate_%28Location%29) when the first known massive, (supposedly) stable wormhole formed.
 Humans discovered this wormhole near the system [of Canopus](https://forums.eveonline.com/default.aspx?g=posts&m=2505286#post2505286) in 7987, forever changing the course of human history.
 The homeward side of the